 Updates on AFTER/LIFE: A Detroit 67 Project, and more!

-Full article about women and girls in the 1967 Detroit Rebellion published August 10, 2017 at The Conversation
+My recently published article about women and girls in the 1967 Detroit Rebellion for The Conversation:

 Only the Blind Can See